RomanKostyrin/rsschool-cv/cv.md

 ### I am in love with Frontend!
 This is really excited for me to see right now what I did.
 In 2020 I had to move to Moscow and I worded like an IT specialist.

-### Right now I am looking for a job like a Frontend Developer
+### Right now I am working as a frontend developer

 ## Skills

 - HTML5, CSS3
-- JavaScript
+- JavaScript, Typescript
 - Git, GitHub
 - BEM
 - React, Redux